hervegirod/jSimpleMind/README.md

 A Java 1.8 or later compatible virtual machine for your operating system.

 # Licence
-The ChangeLicenceTag Library uses a BSD license for the source code.
+The jSimpleMind Library uses a BSD license for the source code.

 # Usage
 ## Parsing a SimpleMind file